-I am… a final-year PhD student at MIT with Antonio Torralba and Phillip Isola.
-I work on learned representations, decision-making, and reasoning.
+I am… an incoming researcher at OpenAI.
+I do machine learning research on learned representations, decision-making, and reasoning.

 Research.
-I am interested in the two intertwined paths towards generalist agents: (1) agents trained for multi-task (2) agents that can adaptively solve new tasks.
-My research learns structured representations that aggregate and select information about the world from various data sources, improving efficiency and generality of decision-making agents.
+I am interested in the two intertwined paths towards generalist agents: (1) agents (pre)trained for multi-task (2) agents that can adaptively solve new tasks.
+I believe that representation is the key that connects learning, adaptation, and capabilities.

 Email: tongzhou _AT_ mit _DOT_ edu